gabrielsantosr/AzureCredentialLess/README.md

 Same thing can be applied to ERPs.

 ## Scenario.
-In the tenant of a company (let's call it "ACME"), there is a Function App that needs to interact with CRMs of their customers.
+In the tenant of a company (let's call it "PROVIDER"), there is a Function App that needs to interact with CRMs of their customers.

-## What is necessary in ACME's tenant:
+## What is necessary in PROVIDER's tenant:
 - Function app
 - Managed Identity
 - Multi-tenant App registration (clientId)